8 Best Freshservice Connectors for IT Service Management

 Freshservice connectors rely on a few key technologies to make integration happen:

 • APIs (Application Programming Interfaces): Connectors use Freshservice’s REST API to read, create, update, and delete data.
 When a ticket status changes in Freshservice, the API sends that information to the connector, which then updates the connected system accordingly.
+The depth of API coverage determines how much data you can actually sync.
+Some connectors only support basic fields like ticket ID and status, while others can handle custom fields, attachments, inline images, and even private comment filtering.

 • Webhooks: These are event-driven triggers that notify the connector immediately when something happens.
 For example, when a high-priority incident is created in Freshservice, a webhook can instantly alert your development team’s project management tool.
+Webhooks are what make real-time sync possible.
+Without them, connectors rely on polling (checking for updates at intervals), which introduces delays.

 Types of Freshservice Connectors